 Although we have come a long way, this is not the time to rest.

-Our neighboring waters have already depleted their marine resources, making ours a lucrative spot in their eyes.
-Many illegal fishing boats are still creeping in our area.
+Our neighboring waters have already depleted their marine resources, making ours a lucrative area for poaching.
+Illegal fishing boats still creep into our area especially at night.

-They drool over our fishes, turtles and dugongs, which can fetch high prices in the underground market.
-We need to keep monitoring the sea alongside the Cambodian government.
+They see the benefits of our work the increase in overall Biomass, the fishes, turtles and dugongs, which can fetch high prices in the underground market.
+We need to maintain our presence on the water, maintaining our monitoring and research work alongside the Cambodian government to provide unto date information that can be used in adaptive management..

 Remember, it took only one person to found our organization.